MolecularCartography/Optimus/README.md

 5. Specify `Path to result features`.
 It will be used for saving quantified LC-MS features detected in all of your samples to a file in CSV format.
 6. Make sure that the node is still selected in the Workflow Editor and press `Execute selected and executable nodes` on the KNIME main toolbar.
 The workflow should start execution after this.
 7. After it's finished, you can browse through all the features by opening the result file in Excel.

+## Known issues

+* Sometimes, an error message about `ConcurrentModificationException` appears in the KNIME Console and execution stops.
+This is caused by an internal KNIME error that occurs upon simultaneous access to a single file by several computational nodes.
+  * Workaround: If it happened, press `Execute selected and executable nodes` on the KNIME main toolbar, and execution will continue from the point where error occurred.

 ## License